Artsy (website): Reception

 According to Wired, Artsy "has the potential to introduce each buyer to a wide range of artists and artworks, all of them related in some way and—this is key—most of them unknown and otherwise inaccessible to any but the most knowledgeable connoisseurs."

 Critics of Art.sy label The Art Genome Project forced and artificial and point to the difficulty of representing the full experience of art online.

-Awards and recognition

-Artsy received the "Rookie Disruptor Award" in 2010.